 Speech master activates speech and noise management to reduce the unwanted sounds and helps to focus on speech coming from the front.

 The voices of the speakers around the speaker are also reduced for clear and relaxed conversation.

 In an office

 At the office, phones are ringing and people are talking across the hall.

-Noise reduction is automatically activated, minimizing unwanted sound such as the phones.
+Noise reduction is automatically activated, minimizing unwanted sounds such as phones.

-When the people around the wearer start speaking, speech master also attenuates them and focuses on the main voice, making you understand effortless.
+When the people around the wearer start speaking, the speech master also attenuates them and focuses on the main voice, making you understand effortlessly.

 At a café

 You are with your friends at a café.

 Traffic in the background is loud and mingles with the noise of the wind and chatter from the next table, making hearing difficult.